Twyman–Green Interferometers

 For inspecting aspheric optics, one will usually require a high-quality reference surface (made e.g. from an optical flat) with which further devices can be inspected because the deviation from a spherical mirror, for example, may be too high to measure.

 The object under test or the reference mirror is intentionally very slightly tilted e.g. by turning a micrometer screw, so that one obtains an interference pattern with regular stripes having an appropriate spacing.
 These stripes are perfect lines if the test surface exactly matches the reference surface.
 Any deviations between the surface shapes lead to distortions of those stripes (Fizeau curves).
-For topographic deviations of several wavelengths, one may simply count the number of stripes in order to measure the height.
+For topographic deviations of several wavelengths, one may simply count the number of stripes to measure the height.

 Recorded digital images may be more closely analyzed with suitable computer software, which may allow detailed measurements of surface shape deviations.